-In the HelsinkiUNI International Talent Programme (HITP) a company initiates a mentoring process with a group of international students from the University of Helsinki.
-Through the mentoring programme the company provides the students information about their organisation and industry.
-In the 6 month long mentoring process the company has the opportunity to look at their own level of internationality.
+In HelsinkiUNI International Talent Programme (UNItalent) a company starts hosting a group of international students and doctoral researchers from the University of Helsinki.
+Through the programme the company provides the students information about their organisation and industry.
+In the 3 month long process the company has the opportunity to look at their own level of internationality.

 "By taking part in the programme, we gained really valuable information about the students’ mind-set, skills and motivation.
 It also helped us to look at our own level of internationalisation and understand how we could develop our organisation."

 Outi, Senior Advisor for International Relations, City of Helsinki

 For the upcoming 2024 season, the HelsinkiUNI International Talent programme is open to all international students and doctoral researchers at the University of Helsinki.
 Below you will find descriptions of the programmes that participated in the 2022 - 2023 period.
 The University of Helsinki has a total of 36 international Master's programmes and 33 doctoral programmes.

 The Master's Programme in Russian Studies gives tools to understand diverse social, political, and cultural phenomena and processes, and to identify their importance for Russia and the world at large.
 In the curriculum can be found themes such as

 In addition to academic courses there are project courses focusing on strengthening students' professional skills such as critical thinking, knowledge production, and project work.
 An understanding of Russia is needed in many areas of society.
 Read more about the Master's Programme in Russian Studies.

 The Master’s Programme in Intercultural Encounters is a genuinely interdisciplinary programme where students can grow their expertise in cultural understanding.
 The programme provides insight into the diversified world from different perspectives such as